SurajTrainer/FrontEnd-Web-Development/Interview preparation/readme.md

 Ans .
 JSX(javascript XML) extends javascript for HTML-like code in your javascript file.
         Transpiled into regular javascript using tools like Babel.
         Enables embedding of javascript expressions within markup for dynamism.

+        // 8th day

+Q.5 - Explain the component lifecycle phase:

+Ans .
+React component have distinict lifecycle phase :
+        Mounting : includes the constructor , render , and componentDidMount.
+        Updating : involves shouldComponentUpdate , render and  componentDidUpdate.
+        Unmounting : signifies the componentWithUnmount Phase.
+     These phase allow precise management of component behavior at different lifecycle points.

+Q.6 - What is the differnce between props and state in React?

+Ans .
+Props for data transfer : Pass data from parent to child components.
+        Immutable nature : Props should not be altered within child components.
+        State for components-specific data : Used to manage mutable data within a component.